dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 - 3.2 Automatic certificates and ingress authentication

-     - a) Analyse how the utilized certificates could be rotated automatically.
+     - a) How can certificates be automatically generated and auto-rotated to secure the ingress?

      - b) Authentication and authorization of applications running in the cluster.